almaaskhatri/LoadData/README.md

-This System is loading data and process from database on page Scroll.
+This System is loading and processing data from database on page Scroll.
 For Start This project

 1) Create Database tpois in mysql